 Week 13: Object Rexx Utilities 'ORX7' and 'ORX8' (Flatscher 1996, 1997).
-A set of miscellaneous utility modules, routines, classes and programs for Object Rexx are introduced and some of them are explained in detail in order to ease the understanding and the creation of such utilities.
+A set of miscellaneous utility modules, routines, classes and programs for Object Rexx are introduced and some of them are explained in detail in order to ease the understanding of creating such utilities.